-Jackie Chappell noticed the implication that instead of the genome specifying a fixed 'epigenetic landscape' (proposed by Waddington) it provides a schematic landscape and mechanisms that allow each individual (or in same cases groups of individuals) to modify the landscape while moving down it (e.g. adding new hills, valleys, channels and barriers).
+Jackie Chappell noticed the implication that instead of the genome specifying a fixed 'epigenetic landscape' (as proposed by Waddington) it provides a schematic landscape and mechanisms that allow each individual (or in same cases groups of individuals) to modify the landscape while moving down it (e.g. adding new hills, valleys, channels, barriers, taps that can be turnned on or off, etc.).